jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 "I'm glad you could join us," Alexia points out.

 "You know how it is.
-A little bit of traffic on the freeway and everybody's schedule falls apart."
+A little more traffic on the freeway than usual, and everybody's schedule falls apart."

 Fāng shows up.
 "With the extra power," he explains, "I was able to overload some key circuits to zap or just distract the remaining guards.
 That one," he points over his shoulder to a guard thrown over a chair, "even got a jolt out of his identification ring."